DDS: Decoupled Dynamic Scene-Graph Generation Network: Method

 \subsection{Technical Overview}

 The proposed work adopts a one-stage approach for DSG generation compared to the current two-stage methods\cite{ji2021detecting, li2022dynamic, cong2021spatial} as the former \cite{kim2021hotr,tamura2021qpic, chen2021reformulating,zou2021end} have shown impressive performance in creating SSG.
 However, these image-based works present poor generalization capabilities.
-Therefore, we propose a network that uses a different set of queries with two branches: the relation branch and the object branch.
-Each branch follows a Transformer-like encoder-decoder architecture.
+Therefore, we propose a network that uses a different set of queries with two branches, where each branch follows a Transformer-like encoder-decoder architecture, similar to \cite{kumar2023methanemapper, kumar2024wildlifemapper}.
 Fig. \ref{fig:model_architecture} shows a diagram of the model, where a convolutional neural network (CNN) extracts features from the input frame, and those are encoded differently by the object and the relation encoders.
 Each spatio-temporal decoder takes encoded features from their respective encoder in addition to two types of inputs: queries for the current frame ($\mathbf{oQ}_{t}$, $\mathbf{rQ}_{t}$) and the embeddings ($\mathbf{oE}_{t-1}$, $\mathbf{rE}_{t-1}$) propagated from the previous frame.
 As the encoded features differ for each branch, the queries learn decoupled features for relationships and objects.
-The decoder outputs are the learned object and relation spatio-temporal embeddings.
-These embeddings are sent to the relation and the object heads for final predictions.
-Moreover, these embeddings are propagated to the next frame of the video.
+The decoder outputs are the learned object and relation spatio-temporal embeddings and are used as input to the relation and the object heads for final predictions.